13 Horizon architecture

 Each soil horizon may include any or all of the following major components:

-These fractions can be communicated as compositional percentage by volume, adding to 100%.
-The fine-earth fraction also has its own compositional data based on finer divisions of the < 2 mm fraction (see Chapter 15).
-Volumetric water content is best determined in the laboratory, and so is not described further.
+These components can be communicated as compositional percentage by volume, adding to 100%.
+Volumetric water content is best determined in the laboratory, and so is not described further in this handbook.

 complicated exploding pie chart or similar goes here

-Soil horizon architecture includes both composition and the physical arrangement of the above components.
+Soil horizon architecture involves describing the nature and the physical arrangement of the above components.

 13.1 Structure

-Structural development can be controlled by different processes depending on vertical position within the profile and land use history.
-Optionally, record the dominant structural unit type using Table 13.1.
-Where not recorded, it should be assumed that the formation mechanism is P.
+Structural development can be controlled by different processes depending on vertical position within the profile and land use history (Anderson et al. 2024).
+Record the dominant mode of origin for the structural units observed in each horizon using the options in Table 13.1.

 Code Name Description